wendajiang/wendajiang.github.io/content/blog/crtp.md

 ---
 title: CRTP
-description: ''
 date: 2023-06-08 15:45:06
 updated: 2023-06-08 15:45:06
 typora-copy-images-to: ../static/pics/${filename}
 tags:
   - templates
   - cpp
-lead: 'The Curiously Recurring Template Pattern (CRTP) is a C++ idiom whose name was coined by James Coplien in 1996, in early C++ template code.'
+lead: The Curiously Recurring Template Pattern (CRTP) is a C++ idiom whose name was coined by James Coplien in 1996, in early C++ template code.
 ---

 # What CRTP is